Fall 2020 Academic Student Employee (ASE) Applications are open (as of 07/01/2020)

 The MAE department employs Academic Student Employees (Teaching Assistants [TAs], Readers, and Tutors) during each quarter of the academic year as well as during summer sessions 1 and 2.
 These positions are allocated based on course enrollment, and positions are filled on a quarterly basis through an application and selection process.
 MAE Graduate Students, MATS Graduate Students and MAE Undergraduate Students will be notified via email when applications are open.

 Positions are very competitive and not all applicants will be offered a position.
 Offers from Instructors of Record are not binding; only the MAE Student Affairs Office can extend an official offer of employment.

 RE: Fall 2020, there is no definitive guidance from campus yet regarding expectations for instructional assistants for remote/online courses vs. hybrid courses (https://students.ucsd.edu/

 What to Do After You Receive an Offer

 - Follow the link on the Offer to review the Appointment Letter and the Description of Duties.
-Contact the Instructor of Record if you have any questions about the job requirements.
+Contact the Course's Instructor of Record (not MAE Student Affairs) if you have any questions about the job requirements.
 The Offer will have an option for you to Accept or Decline the position.
 Offers must be accepted before appointments are entered in the payroll system.
-International Students who are offered their first TA position must contact MAE Grad Admin (email@example.com) to schedule an English Language Certification Examination (ELCE).
+International Students who are offered their first TA position must contact MAE Grad Admin (firstname.lastname@example.org) to schedule an English Language Certification Examination (ELCE).
 If you have never worked as a GSR, TA, Reader, or Tutor, you should contact your home department to see if you need to complete Hiring Paperwork.